usrrname/loading-custom-fonts/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The patterns of component composition were highly inspired by [Radius 1.0](https://github.com/rangle/radius) and Varun Vacchar's (@winkerVSbecks) opinions on using [Styled Components and Styled System](https://varun.ca/styled-system/).
+The patterns of component composition were highly inspired by [Radius 1.0](https://github.com/rangle/radius) and [Varun Vacchar](https://github.com/winkerVSbecks)'s opinions on using [Styled Components and Styled System](https://varun.ca/styled-system/).

 ## Available Scripts